Kota Kinabalu, Sabah, Malaysia Guide

 Sabah State Museum

 Delve into Sabah's rich history and cultural heritage.
 Explore exhibits showcasing traditional costumes, artifacts, and archaeological finds.
 Learn about the diverse ethnic groups and their unique customs.
 The museum complex also includes a heritage village with traditional houses.
-A great place to understand Sabah's past.
+A fascinating journey through Sabah's past.

 Tunku Abdul Rahman Marine Park